AI-RG/baselines/baselines/a2c2/criticality/README.md

 - the network dynamics were rolled out for *T* steps
 - the time-average *A<sub>T</sub>(a)* of each activation *a* over the previous *T* steps was calculated
 - The network was rewired to push each activation closer to criticality:
-  - Nodes whose time-average activations exceeded a certain threshold and were frozen *on* (*A<sub>T</sub>(a) > t+ < 1*) were subject to pruning of incoming edges, diminishing their probability of activation.
+  - Nodes whose time-average activations exceeded a certain threshold and were frozen *on* (*A<sub>T</sub>(a) > t<sub>+</sub> < 1*) were subject to pruning of incoming edges, *decreasing* their probability of activation.
-  - Nodes whose time-average activations fell below than a certain threshold and were frozen *off* (*A<sub>T</sub>(a) > t+ < 1*) were randomly assigned new incoming edges, increasing their probability of activation.
+  - Nodes whose time-average activations fell below than a certain threshold and were frozen *off* (*A<sub>T</sub>(a) > t<sub>-</sub> < 1*) were randomly assigned new incoming edges, *increasing* their probability of activation.

 Our procedure implements the same concept in a differentiable way.
 Moreover, we also experiment with penalizing the component-wise time-variance of the hidden state, given that unlike in [1], a hidden state activation may also be frozen at e.g. 1/2, since our activations are continuous-valued instead of Boolean.
-It is also important to note that

 ## Experiments

 We perform experiments on the `BreakOut` Atari environment of OpenAI's gym.

-We also perform experiments with a simple translation model that uses an LSTM to translate between English and French.
+We also perform experiments with this SOC regularization on an LSTM language model.
+Specifically, we see whether the SOC penalty can help an LSTM learn the Penn Tree Bank corpus more rapidly.

 ## Details